acoboh/query-filter-jpa/README.md

 }
 ```

-With the class annotation `@QFDefinitionClass` you specify the entity model on which you want to apply the filters.

-You also have other annotations to indicate each of the available fields for filtering:
+With the class annotation @QFDefinitionClass, you specify the entity model on which you want to apply the filters.
+Additionally, you have other annotations to indicate each of the available fields for filtering:

-- `@QFElement`: Specify the field name on which filtering operations can be performed.
-The field name indicates the text to be used on the RHS or LHS of the filter. _(The name used on RHS or LHS can be override with the annotation properties)_
+- `@QFElement`: Specifies the field name on which filtering operations can be performed.
+The field name indicates the text to be used on the RHS or LHS of the filter. _(The name used on RHS or LHS can be overridden with the annotation properties.)_
-- `@QFDate`: Specify that the selected field is a date.
-You can select the format of the text to be parsed _(The default format is **yyyy-MM-dd'T'HH:mm:ss'Z'** and the timezone is **UTC**)_
+- `@QFDate`: Specifies that the selected field is a date.
+You can select the format of the text to be parsed. _(The default format is **yyyy-MM-dd'T'HH:mm:ss'Z'** and the timezone is **UTC**)_
-- `@QFSortable`: Specify that the field is only sortable and can not be filtered.
-Useful when you only want to enable sorting by a field but do not want it to be filterable. _(If you already used the `QFElement` annotation, the field will be sortable by default.
-You do not need to use that annotation)_
+- `@QFSortable`: Specifies that the field is only sortable and cannot be filtered.
+This is useful when you only want to enable sorting by a field but do not want it to be filterable. _(If you already used the `QFElement` annotation, the field will be sortable by default, and you do not need to use this annotation)_
-- `@QFBlockParsing`: Specify that this field is blocked on the stage of parsing from the *String* filter to the *QueryFilter* object.
-If the field is present on the *String*, an exception will be thrown.
-Useful when you need to ensure that some fields can not be filtered by an user but you need to filter manually on code. _(An example can be usernames, roles and other sensitive data)_
+- `@QFBlockParsing`: Specifies that this field is blocked during the stage of parsing from the *String* filter to the *QueryFilter* object.
+If the field is present in the *String*, an exception will be thrown.
+This is useful when you need to ensure that some fields cannot be filtered by a user but need to be filtered manually in the code. _(For example, usernames, roles, and other sensitive data.)_

 Once you have created that class, there are only two more steps.

 The first step is to enable the **Query Filter** bean processors.
 You can do that with the following annotation on the main class:

 ```java
 @EnableQueryFilter(basePackageClasses = PostFilterDef.class)